 There are fewer than 50 drug rehab programs in Delaware, according to SAMHSA, and some of them have long waiting lists and too few resources.
 Additionally, more than 63 percent of these organizations depend heavily upon funding from government agencies, and as state, local and federal budgets tighten, drug addiction treatment programs are often dropped.

 Only 12 programs in the entire state of Delaware even offer a residential treatment program and only four offer methadone as an option for those in recovery from opiate addiction treatment.
 Wait lists are long everywhere and, once enrolled, many patients find that there are too few personalized therapy sessions and too many other patients fighting for access to available resources.
 The lack of appropriate care options may be a big part of the reason why rates of unmet need for treatment in Delaware are far higher than the national average.

 It's important to enroll in a drug rehab not just based on location but also based on the amenities, treatment services and resources it provides.
 This is the most effective way to find a drug rehab that will work for your needs.

-You or your loved one have many options to consider if you're looking for the greatest alcohol or drug rehabilitation centers DE has to offer.
-With many private and luxury choices available, insurance taken at many facilities and toll-free helpline consultants working 24/7, we can help you or your loved one achieve sobriety for good!
+You or your loved one have many options to consider if you're looking for the greatest alcohol or drug rehab facilities DE has to offer.
+With many exclusive and private choices available, insurance taken at many programs and toll-free helpline consultants working 24/7, we can help you or your loved one achieve sobriety for good!